charles-park/smartpower2/README.md

-# FM Radio project with smartpower2.
+# FM Radio project with tea5767(fm module) and smartpower2.